 Please note: All latent prints which are sent to us for evaluation and entry into the

 - If the print has been identified, we may have to make charted enlargements at a moment's notice.

 - If the print was not identified, then it will be needed for future comparisons should the computer register a candidate.

 If there is a suspect in the case, submit a ten print card along with your request.
 If a ten print card cannot be obtained by the user agency the Certified Latent Print Examiner will contact the state repository.
-In order for the Latent Print Exaimer to receive a ten print card from the state repository, all the suspect's demographic informaiton including their SID and FBI reference number if applicable is required on the Examination Request Form.
+In order for the Certified Latent Print Exaimer to receive a ten print card from the state repository, all the suspect's demographic information including their SID and FBI reference number if applicable is required on the Examination Request Form.

 Alternate Light Source (